Series: “The new generation of Isaan rises up” - From classroom to prison cell (2) - The Isaan Record

 “There was something off about that discussion because there was more of a police presence than usual.
 Then, it wasn’t just a negotiation.
 An UNME negotiator was detained,” he said.
 “When I saw my friend get arrested, I ran to help.
 Both of us were immediately put into a prison truck.
 I have to admit, I was scared, because they wouldn’t say where they were taking us.”

-No charges were read to them, and they were not informed of where we were being taken to.
+No charges were read to them, and they were not informed of where they were being taken to.
 As the truck moved, the destination was announced.
 The officers threatened them along the way.
 They were detained at the Region 1 Border Police Bureau, Pathum Thani province.

 Soon after, 19 more people were arrested and taken to the very same place.

 “I was very disappointed.
-It was like they already made up their minds that we had to be imprisoned, that we were definitely guilty,” he said, describings his feeling, after learning that the court rejected their bail request.
+It was like they already made up their minds that we had to be imprisoned, that we were definitely guilty,” he said, describing his feeling, after learning that the court rejected their bail request.
 They and their lawyers believe that the charges–violating the emergency decree, the communicable disease act, the traffic act, and the cleanliness act–were too drastic for what they had actually done.

 In any normal situation, he and his friends would’ve been granted bail, but instead they were imprisoned and lost their freedom.